-West Bengal polls: TMC will be punished for 10 years of misrule, appeasement politics, says PM Modi
+Bengal polls: TMC will be punished for 10 years of misrule and appeasement politics, claims PM Modi

 The Election Commission had on Sunday said that the incident was not a conspiracy and suspended the police officer in-charge of Banerjee’s security.

 The prime minister alleged that the Trinamool Congress has never considered Dalits, tribals, and other backward classes as its own.
 These sections, he claimed, were the worst hit by “cut money culture” and extortion.
 “The single-most important reason for infiltration is appeasement and vote bank politics being pursued by Didi’s government,” he added.
+“People of Bengal have a strong memory.
+Bengal remembers who accused the army of plotting a coup, whose side you took during the Pulwama attack and the Batla House encounter.”

 Referring to a slew of central schemes which the Bengal government is yet to implement, Modi said, “We believe in Direct Benefit Transfer, while TMC believes in Transfer My Commission”.